brassica-collective/handbook/content/handbook/handbook.md

   * The goals of [retrofitting and decomodifying (RAD) housing](/handbook/rad-housing/) informing the formation of the Brassica Collective
   * A draft [T2S Model](/handbook/t2s-model/) the RAD Crew is developing to help us navigate the financial/legal hurdles to collectively stewarding property

 Note: This handbook is currently maintained by the [RAD Crew](/handbook/participation/crew/).
-We aim to include a transparent process for updating this handbook as part of the initial governance processes proposed for the Brassica Collective.
+We aim to include a transparent process for determining when and how to update key documents in this handbook as part of the initial governance processes proposed for the Brassica Collective.
 If you'd like to get involved in maintaining these documents in the meantime, please contact us at crew@radhousing.org